 Locked Up Steering on your Chevy Colorado or Silverado?

 Chevrolet trucks have been on U.S. roads since 1918, and are a popular choice for many Americans looking for a powerful and versatile vehicle.
 The Silverado was the third best selling pickup truck in the U.S.A. in 2021 behind the Ford F-Series and Ram Trucks.
 The less popular Colorado also sold over 73,000 new trucks in the U.S. in 2021.
-Now some Chevy truck drivers are having trouble staying on the road because of major problems with Chevy steering.
+Now some Chevy truck drivers are having trouble staying on the road because of major Chevy truck power steering problems.

-Drivers of Silverado and Colorado trucks are reporting steering problems, but the Chevy Colorado appears to be particularly badly affected.
-Approximately 10% of the complaints filed with the National Highway Traffic Safety Administration about the 2018 and 2019 model year Chevy Colorado were about steering.
+Drivers of Silverado and Colorado trucks are reporting that their steering wheel lock-ups while driving, but the Chevy Colorado appears to be particularly badly affected.
+Approximately 10% of the complaints filed with the National Highway Traffic Safety Administration about the 2018 and 2019 model year were about the Chevy Colorado power steering problem.

-Colorado and Silverado owners are complaining that their steering completely locks up while they are driving leaving them no control over their vehicle.
-It can happen at any speed and often without warning though some drivers have heard a rattling or grinding noise just before the steering locks.
+Colorado and Silverado owners are complaining that their power steering completely locks locked up while they are driving leaving them no control over their vehicle.
+It can happen at any speed and often without warning though some drivers have heard a rattling or grinding noise just before the Chevy Silverado steering wheel locked locks.
 The consequences for Chevy drivers, their passengers, and other people on the roads around them could be deadly.

 Terrifying stories of loss of steering in Chevy trucks